stencila/encoda/src/util/__file_snapshots__/reshape-1-reshaped.md

 ## Chunks

 For formats such as Word and Google Docs placing the figure caption outside of the chunk (and image in those cases).
-Allows users to more convieiently edit them.
+Allows users to more conveniently edit them.

 chunk: Figure 3
 :::